UniversityRadioYork/MyRadio/docs/install.md

 Simply run `docker compose up -d` and visit "https://localhost:4443/myradio/".

-If you encounter an error with autoload.php: find the id of your myradio container using `docker container ls` enter a bash session with `docker exec -it [myradioid] bash` then in this session run `composer install` finally exit the session by running `exit`
+If you encounter an error with autoload.php: enter a bash session with `docker compose exec myradio bash` then in this session run `composer install` finally exit the session by running `exit`